SOS Humanity

 SOS Humanity (from 2015 to 2021 SOS Méditerranée Germany) is a German non-profit non-governmental organization that organizes sea rescue in the Mediterranean Sea and aims to highlight the consequences of an allegedly "inhumane isolation policy of the EU".
-Since 2022, the association, based in Berlin, has operated the former research vessel Sea-Watch 4, under the name Humanity 1.
+Since 2022, the association, based in Berlin, has operated the former research vessel Sea-Watch 4, under the name Humanity 1; in 2026, SOS Humanity propose to bring a second vessel into service, the Humanity 2.
 The association is mainly financed by donations.

 Organization

 The association aims to rescue refugees on the Mediterranean and bring them to a place of safety.
 It also aims to educate the public about the situation of refugees in the Mediterranean and to document legal violations and abuses by the authorities.

 SOS Humanity has its headquarters and office in Berlin, and there are also volunteer groups in various German cities.
 The association has 50 full members, who elect the board, consisting of four members and three assessors, at the annual general meeting.
 Laura Gorriahn has been chairwoman since 2019, and Till Rummenhohl has headed the office since May 2023.
 The office employed 21 full-time and part-time employees in 2021.

 The association is a member of the German Fundraising Council, the Transparent Civil Society Initiative, and a guest member of VENRO.
 It receives support from, among others, Aktion Deutschland Hilft, AWO International, UNO Refugee Aid, and United4Rescue.